MultiView Diffusion Maps: Coupled views

 \subsection{Spectral decay of $\mymat{\widehat{K}}$}

-The power of kernel based methods for dimensionality reduction stems from the spectral decay of the kernel's eigenvalues.
-In this section, we study the relation between the spectral decay of the Kernel Product (Eq. (\ref{EquationPDH})) and our multi-view kernel (Eq. (\ref{phat})).
-In section \ref{SECEXP2}, we evaluate the spectral decay empirically using two experiments.
-The rest of this section is devoted to the theoretical justification for the spectral decay of our proposed framework.
-We start with some background.
+The power of kernel based methods for dimensionality reduction stems from the spectral decay of the kernel matrix' eigenvalues.
+In this subsection we study the relation between the spectral decay of the Kernel Product (Eq.\ (\ref{EquationPDH})) and our multi-view kernel (Eq.\ (\ref{phat})).